elisavetTerz/PyCashRegister/README.md

+# 🚀 Project Steps

-## 🚀 Step 1: Set Up the Project in VS Code
+## Step 1: Set Up the Project in VS Code

 ### 📌 Create a New Project Folder
 1. Open **Visual Studio Code**.